Rafe/Chatty/README.md

 #Chatty

 Chatty is a chat module under socket.io
-Implement the simple interaction of messaging service
+Implement the simple interaction of message service Use Redis to store message

 ##Usage: